-- 1. Athletic training modality, massage, or rubdown - All In-Program athletic training modalities, massages, or rubdowns of a Minor Athlete must: - a.
-Be observable and interruptible; and - b.
-Have another Adult Participant physically present for the athletic training modality, massage, or rubdown; and - c.
-Have documented consent as explained in subsection (2) below; and - d.
-Be performed with the Minor Athlete fully or partially clothed, ensuring that the breasts, buttocks, groin, or genitals are always covered; and - e.
-Allow parents/guardians in the room as an observer, except for competition or training venues that limit credentialing. - 2.
+- 2. Manual Therapy and Therapeutic and Recovery Modalities Requirements Adult Participants must ensure all In-Program manual therapy and therapeutic and recovery modalities meet the following requirements: - a.
+Have another Adult Participant physically present for the modality or manual therapy; and - b.
+Have documented consent as explained in subsection (4) below; and - c.
+Be performed with the Minor Athlete fully or partially clothed, ensuring that the breasts, buttocks, groin, and genitals are always covered; and - d.
+Allow parents/guardians in the room as an observer, except for competition or training venues that limit credentialing; and - e.
+The provider must narrate the steps in the modality before taking them, seeking assent of the Minor Athlete throughout the process. - 3.
 Consent - a.
-Providers of athletic training modalities, massages, and rubdowns or USAS/LAO, when applicable, must obtain consent at least annually from Minor Athletes' parents/guardians before providing any athletic training modalities, massages, or rubdowns. - b.
+Providers of manual therapy, therapeutic modalities, or recovery modalities or USAS, when applicable, must obtain consent at least annually from Minor Athletes' parents/guardians before providing any manual therapy, therapeutic modalities, or recovery modalities. - b.
 Minor Athletes or their parents/guardians can withdraw consent at any time.

-1. Parent Training: Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to receive an athletic training modality, massage, or rubdown.

-- 2. The provider should narrate the steps in the massage, rubdown, or athletic training modality before taking them, seeking assent of the Minor Athlete throughout the process. - 3.
-When possible, techniques should be used to reduce physical touch of Minor Athletes. - 4.
-Only licensed providers should administer a massage, rubdown, or athletic training modality.
+- 1. Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to receive a manual therapy, therapeutic modality, or recovery modality. - 2.
+When possible, techniques should be used to reduce physical touch of Minor Athletes. - 3.
+Only licensed providers should administer manual therapy, therapeutic modalities, or recovery modalities.